 Game Day Grub: An Easy Recipe For Every Quarter of the Game

-Football season has begun and with it means parties complete with burgers, beer, and Buffalo chicken wings.
+Football season is slowly coming to an exciting end and with it means parties complete with burgers, beer, and Buffalo chicken wings.

 Because a fantastic spread of indulgences can make winning that much better…and losing a little more tolerable (strong emphasis on a little).
 Whether you’re hosting or you’re contributing to a potluck party, you shouldn’t have to stress over cooking – leave all that stress and nail-biting for the game!